nhtua/pycooler-digital-display/README.md

 `$(which python)` return the path to excutable `python` in your current user

-`$(pwd)` gives the full path to this application's code repository.

 `app.py` are our Cooler Display program.

 `monitoring` is the command.
-There are a few of them: list, test, monitoring, (`enable` command is work-in-progress)
+There are a few of them: list, test, monitoring, enable, disable

 `/dev/hidraw0` is the `device_path` you found using `list` command.